List of Cheers characters: Carla Tortelli

-Carla Maria Victoria Angelina Teresa Apollonia Lozupone (Rhea Perlman) — a "wisecracking, cynical" cocktail waitress, who abuses customers.
+Carla Maria Victoria Angelina Teresa Apollonia Lozupone (Rhea Perlman) is a "wisecracking, cynical" cocktail waitress, who abuses customers.
 At the series premiere, she was the mother of four children and divorced from Nick Tortelli (Dan Hedaya).
-She flirts with men, including ones who are not interested in her, and believes in superstitions, but secretly carries the torch for Sam.
+She believes in superstitions and flirts with men, including ones who are not interested in her, but secretly carries the torch for Sam.
 She is both highly fertile and matrimonially inept.

 Carla's last husband, Eddie LeBec, a washed-up ice hockey goalie whom she married during the run of the show, eventually died in an ice show accident involving a Zamboni.
 Carla later discovered that Eddie had cheated on her, committing bigamy with another woman whom he had gotten pregnant.
 Carla's sleazy first husband, Nick Tortelli (Dan Hedaya), also made appearances, variously challenging Carla with a custody battle or a legal scam stemming from their divorce.
 Carla's eight children, four of whom were born during the show's run, were notoriously ill-behaved, except for Ludlow, whose father was a prominent academician.
 Perlman's real-life pregnancies were written into the series as Carla's pregnancies.

 Norm Peterson

-Hilary Norman Peterson (George Wendt) — a bar regular and semi-unemployed accountant, whose common name "Norm" is often shouted whenever he enters the bar.
+Hilary Norman Peterson (George Wendt) is a bar regular and semi-unemployed accountant, whose common name "Norm" is often shouted whenever he enters the bar.
 Outside the bar, he frequently changes jobs and has a troubled marriage with (but is still in love with and married to) Vera, an unseen character.
 Later in the series, he becomes a house painter, especially for Rebecca's bar office.
 (Despite a few fleeting appearances and vocal cameos, Vera's body is seen in the fifth-season episode "Thanksgiving Orphans" (1986), but her face is covered with a pumpkin pie.
-Her body is played by Bernadette Birkett, the real-life wife of George Wendt.)
+In this appearance, she is played by Bernadette Birkett, the real-life wife of George Wendt.)

 Originally, there was no Norm Peterson.
-Wendt auditioned for a minor role George for the pilot episode, who was Diane Chambers' first customer and had only one word in one line: "Beer!"
+Wendt auditioned for a minor role ("George") for the pilot episode, who was Diane Chambers' first customer and had only one word in one line: "Beer!"
 After he was cast as George, Wendt's role was rewritten into Norm.